 Wireless Control Through Bose Music App

 Like most soundbars, the Soundbar 700 features both wired and wireless connections.
-The WiFi and Bluetooth available can help you control it wirelessly through the Bose Music App.
+The WiFi and Bluetooth available can help you control it wirelessly using the Bose Music App.
 The Wi-Fi connection would be on the 4ghz and 5ghz bands.

 The HDMI ARC is a bonus that isn’t seen in many soundbars.
 The ARC is a form of an enhanced audio return channel that can process both visual and audio frequencies.